d-morrison/IntroStatActivities/_book/05-RG-multivariate.md

 #### Reminder from Section 3.1 {-}

 Use color and a legend to add a third variable to a scatterplot.
-E.g., Color the dots to represent different levels of a categorical variable or shading to represent different values of a quantitative variable.
+E.g., Color the dots to represent different levels of a categorical variable or use shading of the dots to represent different values of a quantitative variable.

 #### Vocabulary {-}